+David Hume's famous "naturalistic fallacy" is: one can't derive a moral conclusion from a non-moral premise (See Burton Porter, Deity and Morality: With Regard to the Naturalistic Fallacy).
 Assuming this to be true, it follows that scientific facts contain no claim of inference to moral facts.
-Science, therefore, says nothing about morality.
+Science says nothing about morality.

 A scientific fact can serve as a premise in a moral argument (an argument that concludes with a moral fact), but a scientific fact on its own cannot conclude with a moral fact.
-(On this see Lewis Vaughn's chapter on applying logic to moral reasoning in his The Power of Critical Thinking, which I'll be teaching to my Logic students in a few weeks.)
+(On this see Lewis Vaughn's chapter on applying logic to moral reasoning in his The Power of Critical Thinking, which I taught to my Logic students.)